Stories of never-ending past: historical memory, local communities, performing arts

-Historical memory has become one of the most important cultural and political issues of several last decades.
-We witness continuing, often extreme politicisation of the historical memory, but in the same time a growing interest to it allows to enrich and widen historical narratives.
+Historical memory has become one of the most important cultural and political issues of the several last decades.
+We witness continuing, often extreme, politicisation of the historical memory, but at the same time a growing interest to it allows us to enrich and widen historical narratives.
 An interest to historical memory doesn’t serve purely historical and/or memorial issues.
 It’s a powerful tool of individual and group self-identification and a way to question dominating historical discourses.
-Thus historical memory is important not only for nations and societies, but also for local communities.
+Thus historical memory is important not only to nations and societies, but also to local communities.

-Participants of the master class will discuss various aspects of historical memory in its connections with social practices: History vs. memory, or Limits of evidence; How to hear unheard voices; Our heroes, your perpetrators: competing narratives and reconciliation; Cemetery, street, library: visual traces of memory; Performing arts and museums: unlikely allies.
+Participants of the workshop will discuss various aspects of historical memory and its connections to social practices: History vs. memory, or Limits of evidence; How to hear unheard voices; Our heroes, your perpetrators: competing narratives and reconciliation; Cemetery, street, library: visual traces of memory; Performing arts and museums: unlikely allies.

-The workshop refers to the issue of territorial conflicts as one of the characteristic features of the European history and presence.
-While been essential in the process of national and regional identity building, territorial conflicts can be peacefully resolved if the involved parties are able to percept the way out of the conflict as a win-win situation, and the group leaders show political will for compromise solutions.
-Often, contesting interests of neighboring social groups are subject to political instrumentalisation and feed nationalist movements.
+The workshop refers to the issue of territorial conflicts as one of the characteristic features of European history and present.
+While being essential in the process of national and regional identity building, territorial conflicts can be peacefully resolved if the involved parties are able to perceive the way out of the conflict as a win-win situation, and the group leaders show political will for compromise solutions.
+Often, contesting interests of neighbouring social groups are subject to political instrumentalization and feed nationalist movements.
 In this case, the protracted and sometimes violent conflicts threaten peace and democracy in Europe.

-Taking reference to the present cases of territorial conflicts in different parts of Europe – in the post-Soviet space, in the Balkans, Cyprus, Italy, Nothern Irland, ect., the workshop participants are invited to reflect how claims for self-determination can become a bone of contention and be misused as a resource of power by political entrepreneurs.
+Taking reference to the present cases of territorial conflicts in different parts of Europe – in the post-Soviet space, in the Balkans, Cyprus, Italy, Northern Ireland, etc., the workshop participants are invited to reflect on how claims for self-determination can become a bone of contention and be misused as a resource of power by political entrepreneurs.
 Building on the participants’ personal involvement and working experience in conflicting societies all over Europe, we focus on the question: What forms of civic engagement are appropriate to overcome a social fragmentation across the conflict lines and to prevent an escalation of territorial conflicts?

-Target group: civil society activists, journalists, social entrepreneurs, scholars and teachers, artists, ect.
-(Europe-wide, including EU, the Balkans, Russia, post-Soviet area, Turkey).
-Precondition for participation: Interest to discuss the issue on practical level and to develop ideas for multilateral projects which can be implemented on a local (grass root) level.
+Target group: civil society activists, journalists, social entrepreneurs, scholars and teachers, artists, etc. (Europe-wide, including EU, the Balkans, Russia, post-Soviet area, Turkey).
+Precondition for participation: Interest in discussing the issue on a practical level and to develop ideas for multilateral projects which can be implemented on a local (grass root) level.

-Have you ever thought how being socialized based on our biological sex, can affect our life?
-This workshop will underline the transversality of gender mainstreaming, addressing the way how femininities and masculinities are constructed and how it affects society in general.
+Have you ever thought how being socialized based on our biological sex can affect our lives?
+This workshop will underline the transversality of gender mainstreaming, addressing the way femininities and masculinities are constructed, and how it affects society in general.
 It is time to challenge the “normality” of predetermined gender roles and inequalities and start thinking outside the binary system!

 We blend in a mixer all social constructs, gender stereotypes and prejudices.
-We add some capacity building, sharing experiences and best practices, shake them well and we pour it in our professional context.
+We add some capacity building, sharing experiences and best practices, shake them well and we pour the mix into our professional context.

 The success of democracy depends on the formation of the social capital conducive to the maintenance of democratic patterns of behaviour and development of the civil society.
 Civic education is the most important instrument of the formation of such social capital and is, therefore, an essential responsibility of the state and other actors.
 Human rights are universal also in the sense that they are based on the concept of moral obligation which we all, as humans, share, and not on the legislation of a state.
 The recent developments and a genuine crisis of democracy and Human Rights in Europe and in the whole world show an even greater need to strengthen knowledge and competencies.

 What civic competencies are crucial nowadays and what educational frameworks strengthen them most effectively?
 How to reach societal mainstream in out countries with raising awareness on Human Rights?
-During the workshop, we will map of trends and tendencies, as well as best practices and examples of failing in different countries and cross-border initiatives.
+During the workshop, we will map out trends and tendencies, as well as best practices and examples of failing in different countries and cross-border initiatives.
 Most promising projects, practices and platforms will be discussed.
-Most burning issues will become a space for a design thinking process that will end up with the development of joint initiatives.
+We will create a space where we will discuss the most relevant issues, design solutions and develop joint initiatives.